codelord-evans/alx-low_level_programming/README.md

-# Low-Level Programming Language and Data Structures
+# Low-Level Programming Language(C) and Data Structures

 This repository contains an implementation of a low-level programming language and various data structures.
 The goal of this project is to provide a simple yet powerful language and efficient data structures that can be used for system-level programming, embedded systems, and performance-critical applications.